JacobHearst/swift-evolution/README.md

 no reason throwing an `Int32` should be expensive or indirect.
 Alternatively, some calls may be marked `@inlinable` to try to allow the compiler to optimize away intermediary overhead.

+## Detailed Description

+### FileDescriptor

+TODO: brief description of the problem

+`FileDescriptor` is a strong wrapper type that serves as the currency type. `Socket`, `KernelQueue`, and others are more specific file descriptor types that provide specialized interfaces.

+Since Swift doesn't support struct subtyping, we define a `FileDescriptorProtocol` which each type of file descriptor conforms to.
+This protocol provides the means to convert to/from the `FileDescriptor` currency type, and defines some universal operations such as `close` as well as utility methods.

+TODO: Consider having "FileDescriptor" itself be a specialized type, and have a more abstract "Descriptor" or resource-like currency type.